 For the other half, there’s insufficient sperm production and this can be caused by:

 - A previous disease

-You’ll have a consultation with one of our Consultant Urologists who specialises in fertility treatment, at one of our clinics in Cambridge, Colchester and Norwich.
+You’ll have a consultation with one of our Consultant Urologists who specialises in fertility treatment, at one of our clinics in Cambridge, Colchester, Norwich and Wickford.
 The consultant will examine you and organise any appropriate tests, such as hormone analysis, chromosome analyses (in particular looking at the Y chromosome), and virology screening.
 You’ll agree a treatment programme together and decide when you’d like to have your SSR operation.